mbledkowski/website/README.md

-# Maciej Błędkowski's about / portfolio - mbledkowski.github.io
+# Maciej Błędkowski's about and portfolio
+### mbledkowski.github.io